Trademark Protection - From Application to Enforcement

 Design Marks (Logos)

-Protects a specific design, logo, or stylized word that represents your brand.
-Design marks protect the visual elements of your trademark.
+Protects a specific design, logo, or stylised word that represents your brand.
+Design marks protect the visual elements of your trade mark.

 Combined Marks